 Please use the following forms to submit your student’s project.

 NSBE SEEK, Powered by Techbridge Girls

-Chevron Corporation (Chevron) believes that education is a critical pathway to achieve social equality and to enable human progress.
+Chevron Corporation (Chevron) believes that education is a critical pathway to achieving social equality and enabling human progress.
 By providing scholastic funding for education resources, Chevron seeks to help break down systemic barriers for black and brown children in early education.
 Chevron, together with the Techbridge Girls and NSBE, has a unique opportunity to create a summer camp geared to black and brown middle-school-age girls.

 Techbridge Girls excites, educates, and equips girls from low-income communities to pursue STEM careers.
 Techbridge Girls has developed and implemented equitable STEM pedagogy that is gender and culturally responsive.
-Techbridge Girls brings a focus on STEM equity, social-emotional learning practices and cultural and gender responsive curriculum, by providing resources for the educators and the wider ecosystem that surrounds the girls, including their role models, families, and the community.
+Techbridge Girls brings a focus on STEM equity, social-emotional learning practices, and a cultural and gender-responsive curriculum, by providing resources for the educators and the wider ecosystem that surrounds the girls, including their role models, families, and the community.

 Bechtel is a trusted engineering, construction, and project management partner to industry and government.
 We foster a culture where inclusion, like safety and quality, is central to how we conduct business.

 We aspire to be the employer of choice for the future generation of engineers.
 We are a proud partner of NSBE and TechBridge Girls for this year’s SEEK Summer Camp, which equips out-of-school time (OST) educators and STEM professionals with gender-responsive, culturally relevant curriculum and equity training, empowering them to act as an advocate for BIPOC girls pursuing their STEM aspirations.